EthanDalessandro/EthanToolBox/README.md

 > Unity cannot serialize standard `Dictionary<K,V>` types.
 You **must** use `ESerializableDictionary<K,V>` for it to show up in the Inspector.

+### Scene Switcher Toolbar

+A handy dropdown in the Unity Editor toolbar (next to the Play button) to quickly switch between scenes.

+**Features:**
+- Lists all scenes in the project.
+- Respects folder hierarchy.
+- Prompts to save changes before switching.

 ## Requirements

 - Unity 2021.3 or higher.